fahamakhan/serverless-bot-with-lex-and-kendra/README.md

 1. Configure your AWS credentials using `aws configure` command.
 2. Put aws access key and secret in terminal
+3. In serverless.yml file change env:ACCOUNTID to your account id to start the services
 2. `sls deploy`

 This command will deploy the APIs as lambda serverless functions and you will be given link to access the app

+Note:
-Note: Ensure you have Serverless Framework installed.
+1. Ensure you have Serverless Framework installed.
 If not , you can install it globally using `npm install -g serverless`
+2. There's no need to add any access key or secret in .env or in code anywhere because AWS CLI will take care of every service once we configure that

 ## Test Serverless Locally